Blog > Amazon > Amazon Fulfilled By Merchant 101: Everything You Ever Wanted to Know

 • Lower Buy Box chances: Compared to their FBA counterparts, FBM sellers are less likely to win the Amazon Buy Box.

 • Storage and logistical requirements: FBM sellers must invest in warehousing, packing, and shipping infrastructure to hold, prepare, and deliver goods properly and on time.
 This can be challenging for smaller businesses that lack the necessary infrastructure or capital.
+However, working with a logistics partner can alleviate this.

 • Lack of the Prime badge: FBM products don’t receive the coveted Prime badge, so Prime members may find these items less attractive, as they prioritize fast and free shipping.